Allen's hummingbird: Behavior

 The courtship flight of male Allen's hummingbirds is a frantic back-and-forth flight arc of about 25 ft similar to the motion of a swinging pendulum, followed by a high-speed dive from about 100 ft during which tail feathers emit a characteristic sharp flutter to further attract attention of the female.
-Aggressive and territorial, male Allen's hummingbirds will chase any other males from their territory, as well as any other hummingbird species, and have even been known to attack and rout predatory birds several times larger than themselves, such as kestrels and hawks.
+Male Allen's hummingbirds are aggressive and territorial, chasing other males and different hummingbird species from their territory.
+They have even been known to attack and drive off predatory birds much larger than themselves, such as kestrels and hawks.
+After mating, the male does not stay and help the female raise the young.
+Both male and females utilize high-pitched vocalizations in familial and territorial social settings.

+Females tend to reside in forests with large trees, such as oak-pine, douglas fir, and redwood, providing ample protection and nest material.
 Allen's hummingbird constructs its nest out of plant fibers, down, and weed stems, coating the nest with lichens and spider webs to give it structure.
+This process is gradual, taking about a week to build a nest of adequate size.
+They often put their nests in spots that are safe to keep them away from predators.
 The nest is placed above ground on a tree branch or the stalk or stem of a plant.
 The female lays one or two white eggs, which she incubates for 15 to 17 days.
 The young leave the nest about three weeks after hatching.
 The mother continues to feed the fledglings for several more weeks, then the young are left to fend for themselves.
+When females create new nests, they often utilize their old one: some move the previous nest's materials to another location and start anew, while others simply repair their original designs.

 Like all hummingbirds, Allen's hummingbird's high rate of metabolism requires it to feed frequently.
-It drinks nectar from flowers and eats any small insects in flight or on flower blossoms, providing needed protein.
+It drinks nectar from flowers and eats small insects (such as flies, ants, small beetles, spiders, and tiny wasps) in flight or on flower blossoms, providing needed protein and energy.
+Its feeding on nectar from flowers supports pollination, including the endangered Western lily, other coastal lilies, and monkey flower.

+Also, similar to other birds, Allen's hummingbirds use their feet as a means of maintaining body temperature; in colder months, they often tuck their feet into their feathers during flight, which keeps them warmer, while in warmer months, they fly with their feet dangling to enable cooling.